-The applicant shall provide appropriate documentation about waste management deriving from quarrying and from finishing operations.
-How the waste are managed and the re-use of by-products (sawing included) have to be declared.
+The applicant shall provide appropriate documentation about waste management deriving from quarrying and from finishing operation.
+How the wastes are managed and the re-use of by-products (sawing included) have to be declared.

-Assessment and verification: the applicant shall provide a declaration of conformity with the requirement in accordance with the Directive 2006/21/CEE of 15/03/2006.
+Assessment and verification: the applicant shall provide a declaration of conformity with the requirement, in accordance with the Directive 2006/21/CEE of 15/03/2006.